alvst/homebridge-switchbot-thermostat/README.md

 | `tempUpAccessoryUUID`      | Accessory Token UUID for you Switchbot that controls temperature increase | `Yes`    |
 | `tempDownAccessoryUUID`    | Accessory Token UUID for you Switchbot that controls temperature decrease | `Yes`    |

-\* If you do not want to/need to control turning on and off your thermostat, this is optional.
+\* If you do not want to/need to control turning on and off your thermostat, make powerSwitchAccessoryUUID: n/a to avoid error messages.

 ## Thermostat Details Optional fields